 Replace the sample, objective and condenser.
 Temporarily replace the LED illuminator and bring an empty area of a sample into focus.
 Remove the LED and adjust the condenser height to collimate the beam that emerges from the LED illuminator port.
 Adjust the condenser X/Y translator so that beam is vertical.
 Replace the LED illuminator.

-Move the detector lens to the middle of its range and replace the detector branch dichroic.
+Move the detector lens to the middle of its range and replace the detector branch dichroic mirror.
 Adjust the dichroic to zero the X/Y position reading.

 Replace the IR blocking filter in front of the camera with a filter that has an optical density of about 1 for infrared light, such as the FM01 from ThorLabs.
-This will allow you to visualize the laser spot directly.
+This will allow you to visualize the laser spot directly with the CCD camera.

 Bring the reflection of the laser spot on the cover slip into focus.
 Adjust the camera and beam path to center the spot in the field of view.
 Assess the quality of the beam by observing the spot as you move the sample up and down.
-Replace the tubes enclosing the beam path and the position detector dichroic.
+An asymmetric or swirling pattern may reveal an alignment problem.

 Trap a single, freely diffusing microsphere.
-Adjust the height of the stage so the particle is near the middle of the sample cell.
-Mark the location of the center of the trap.
+Mark the location of the center of the trap on the computer screen.
+Adjust the height of the stage so the particle is not trapped against the coverslip.
 Now fine-tune the distance between the beam expander lenses to bring the microsphere into focus.
 Save an image of a trapped bead for use during calibration.

+Replace the tubes enclosing the beam path and the position detector dichroic.

+Adjust the detection branch optics

-Use the detector X/Y translator to center the QPD position reading.
-If you can’t center the signal, adjust the kinematic platform and then refine the adjustment with the X/Y translator.
-Center the detector signal each time you change samples.
+With a single particle trapped, monitor the QPD position signal.
+Adjust the detector X/Y translator to center the readout.
+If the spot cannot be centered, set the translator to the middle of its travel and use the kinematic platform of the sample stage to center the signal.
+Then refine the adjustment with the X/Y translator.
+This step should be repeated every time you change samples.

+If the detector produces a poor readout after adjustment, it may be necessary to re-align the X/Y translator on the condenser using the X/Y

 Acquire calibration data.

-With the single microsphere still in the trap, save several seconds of X/Y position data.
+With a single microsphere still in the trap, check the power spectral density plots of the X- and Y-axis signals to ensure that the signal is clean.
+Save several seconds of X/Y position data.
+Repeat this step with a range of laser power levels.
 This will be used to compute the trap stiffness by the equipartition and PSD roll off methods.
 Here, the sample rate is 100 KHz and we are saving five seconds of data.

-For Stokes calibration, first set the stage oscillation amplitude and frequency.
+For Stokes calibration, apply a sinewave at the A0 output of the data acquisition system to make the stage oscillate in the X direction.
+Here, we are using an amplitude of 2 Volts and a frequency of 2 Hertz.
 Save several seconds of X/Y position data with the stage in motion.
-Do this for both X and Y axes.
+Do this for both X and Y axes, at several laser power levels.

-Now measure the QPD detector responsivity.
+Now measure the QPD detector response.
 Discard the trapped bead and bring a stuck microsphere into focus at the center of the trap.
 Move the stuck bead as close as possible to the trap center in all three dimensions.
-The image should look as close as possible to the one you saved earlier.
+The image should look as similar as possible to the one you saved earlier.
 Take an X/Y scan and save the data.
 Here we are scanning 20 lines with 250 samples per line.
 Run the scan in both directions.
-Repeat these steps for several microspheres at several power levels.
+Repeat the scan on several microspheres at several power levels.